-It was the spring of 1970 when I, a fresh faced sixteen year old, drove my mother’s lime green American Motors Hornet to the absolute failure of my first road test.
+It was the spring of 1970 when I, a fresh-faced sixteen-year-old, drove my mother’s lime green American Motors Hornet to the absolute failure of my first road test.
 This wasn’t a “wait for the results to come in the mail” failure; this was a “son, you’ve just failed,” level of failure.
 I was crushed.
 After all, I had been driving our previous family car, a nineteen foot long Pontiac Bonneville since I was twelve or so to deliver the Sunday newspapers, and had practiced diligently on all manner of roadways once I got my learner’s permit.
 I thought this test was in the bag.

 What did I do?
 I hit a pothole.
 There was a car coming in the other lane, and swerving wasn’t an option, so I slowed down to a crawl and rolled over the edge of the road crater.
 What I should have done, according to the clipboard-toting monster who failed me, was to stop completely, turn on my blinker, and drive around it.
 His notes said that I failed to see a road obstruction.
 Was this fair?
 I have no idea.
 Probably, but in all the miles I have driven since 1970, I have never, not once, stopped, put on my blinker, and drove around a pothole.
-The accepted strategy is to either straddle the thing or hit it hard enough to send bits of suspension parts flying in all directions followed with a solid round of creative swearing.
+The accepted strategy is to either straddle the thing or hit it hard enough to send bits of suspension parts flying in all directions followed by a solid round of creative swearing.
 To this day, the reasoning behind the particular driving rule that crushed my teenage soul still bewilders me.

-I got over it of course, and passed my next road test with flying colors, which began what has been a mostly uneventful forty-six years of driving.
+I got over it of course and passed my next road test with flying colors, which began what has been a mostly uneventful forty-eight years of driving.
 Two speeding tickets, one ticket before there were laws against such things for driving while using my phone at 6:30 in the morning on a deserted country road, and one warning for not having a flag on a single piece of shoe molding that was on the back of my truck.
 The exact words of the state trooper who let me go with a warning were, “That could have put my partner’s eye out.”
 It should be noted that his partner was shielded behind at least six feet of squad car hood and a windshield, but duly noted.
 I taped a flag on the molding.

 As I’ve gotten older, I’ve become even more cautious on the road.
 I drive the speed limit, or no more than five miles per hour over it, I use my turn signals even when I leave my own driveway, and I cut a wide berth around people jogging or walking along the roadside.
 I seldom use my horn, unless somebody is being a complete turd, and I never toss litter out the window, unless you want to count the occasional lump of stale chewing gum.